 |Administrators: ||Aron Quiter, Aron Quiter, John Robinson, M.Morley, Adam Stackhouse, Salamanizer, Justin Johnsen, Kristine Hoffman (sitewide)|

 |Submitted By: ||mike carville on Feb 23, 2013|

 BETA PHOTO: Gum Drop (left) Candy Land (right)

 Big slabs with small arching roof across wall between Fun House and The Cove.

-Either hike up and right from Fun House or drive past The Cove to end of big gravel area and approach slabs with the house sized block on left side of Candy Land.
+Either hike up and right from Fun House (see "Getting There" for Fun House) or drive past The Cove to end of big gravel area and approach slabs with the house sized block on left side of Candy Land.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Candy Land:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Candy Land:

 Candy Land 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 70'

 BETA PHOTO: Fun House to the left, Gum Drop center, and Candyl...